henschkowski/mqamqp/README.md

     ```

--  Set the UNIX password for user mqm and change connection URL in client.py like
+-  Set the OS (UNIX) password for user mqm and change connection URL in client.py like

     ```python
     ...